PoonLab/sup/README.md

 Sequence uncertainty can be obtained either from SAM files or from FASTQ:

 1. Raw short read files (e.g. SAM)
   - Sequences are read little bits at a time.
-Each read is recorded, and stored in a file (along with it's alignment to a reference sequence).
+Each read is recorded and stored in a file (along with it's alignment to a reference sequence).
   - The sequence reads include information on the read quality.
 This is encoded as a Phred score, which uses unicode characters to encode uncertainty about a given base call.
   - The called base is assigned a probability according to the Phred score.
 The remaining probability is assigned equally to the remaining possible bases.
     - For example, if P(T) = 0.7 from the Phred score, then P(A) = P(C) = P(G) = 0.1.
-  - Given many short reads, the probabilities for each base pair at each site are added.
+  - Given many short reads, the probabilities for each base pair at each site are added together.
     - If, say, T is always 100% certain, then the the sum of the probabilities will represent the number of reads.
 2. FASTQ Files
   - SAM files aren't always practical (or available), so often FASTQ files are used instead.